-This Local Lettings Policy sets out the criteria for letting properties purchased by Stevenage Borough Council via the Local Authority Housing Fund (LAHF).

-The policy covers properties purchased under the main element of the grant intended for Ukrainian and Afghan households and under the bridging element, which is intended for large Afghan families who have resided in hotel accommodation.

-This program is designed to respond to the large and unanticipated pressures from the significant number of arrivals from Ukraine and Afghanistan.
-All homes delivered through this fund will be affordable/low-cost housing both in the immediate term, and for the remainder of their lifetime.
+This Local Lettings Policy sets out the criteria for letting properties purchased by Stevenage Borough Council (the council) via the Local Authority Housing Fund (LAHF).
+The policy covers properties purchased under the main element of the grant intended for Ukrainian and Afghan households and under the bridging element which is intended for large Afghan families who have resided in hotel accommodation.
+This programme is designed to respond to the large and unanticipated pressures from the significant numbers of arrivals from Ukraine and Afghanistan.
+This is therefore focussed only on these cohorts and no other cohorts.
+All homes delivered through this fund will be affordable/low-cost housing both in the immediate term, and to support wider local authority housing and homelessness responsibilities for the remainder of their lifetime.
 The council will determine the precise rent level and tenure of homes in line with the fund objectives and other existing rules/regulations.

-The objectives for the scheme as defined by the Ministry of Housing, Communities and Local Government are as follows:
+The objectives for the scheme as defined by the Department for Levelling Up, Housing and Communities (DLUHC) are as follows:

-- Ensure recent humanitarian Afghan and Ukraine schemes provide sufficient longer-term accommodation to those they support. - Support areas with housing pressures so that these areas are not disadvantaged by increased pressures from these arrivals on the existing housing and homelessness systems. - Mitigate the expected increased pressures on local authority homelessness and social housing resources which arise from the eligible cohort as sponsorship/family placements/bridging accommodation arrangements come to an end, by increasing the provision of affordable housing available to local authorities to support those in the cohort who are homeless, at risk of homelessness, or in bridging accommodation. - Reduce emergency, temporary and bridging accommodation costs. - Deliver accommodation that as far as possible allows for the future conversion of housing units to support wider local authority housing and homelessness responsibilities to UK nationals (i.e. after usage by this cohort ends). - Utilise accommodation solutions to enable effective resettlement and economic integration of the eligible cohort. - Reduce pressures on the existing housing and homelessness systems and those waiting for social housing.
+- Ensure recent humanitarian Afghan and Ukraine schemes provide sufficient longer-term accommodation to those they support; - Support areas with housing pressures so that these areas are not disadvantaged by increased pressures from these arrivals on the existing housing and homelessness systems; - Mitigate the expected increased pressures on local authority homelessness and social housing resources which arise from the eligible cohort as sponsorship/family placements/bridging accommodation arrangements come to an end by increasing the provision of affordable housing available to local authorities to support those in the cohort who are homeless, at risk of homelessness, or in bridging accommodation; - Reduce emergency, temporary and bridging accommodation costs; - Deliver accommodation that as far as possible allows for the future conversion of housing units to support wider local authority housing and homelessness responsibilities to UK nationals (i.e. after usage by this cohort ends); - Utilise accommodation solutions to enable effective resettlement and economic integration of the eligible cohort; - Reduce pressures on the existing housing and homelessness systems and those waiting for social housing.